ibm-cloud-docs/cis/notifications.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring notifications
+# Configuring alerts
 {: #configuring-notifications}

-{{site.data.keyword.cis_full}} has notifications that you can configure through the API to warn you when events occur.
-Use email or webhooks to receive notifications.
+{{site.data.keyword.cis_full}} has alerts that you can configure through the API to warn you when events occur.
+Use email or webhooks to receive alerts.
 {: shortdesc}

+Alerts are available only to Enterprise plans.
+{: note}

-## Types of notification
+## Types of alerts
 {: #notification-types}

-{{site.data.keyword.cis_short_notm}} offers two notification types:
+{{site.data.keyword.cis_short_notm}} offers three alert types:

-* **DDoS attack layer 7** notifications are intended for WAF and CDN customers who want to receive a notification when an attack is mitigated.
+* **DDoS attack layer 7** alerts are intended for WAF and CDN customers who want to receive a notification when an attack is mitigated.

-   No action is necessary if you receive a DDoS attack layer 7 notification.
+   No action is necessary if you receive a DDoS attack layer 7 alert.
 Each alert includes a short description, the time the attack was detected and mitigated, the attack type, its maximum rate of attack, and the target.

-* **Pool toggle alert** notifications tell you when the pool is enabled or disabled manually.
+* **Pool toggle alerts** tell you when the pool is enabled or disabled manually.

    No action is necessary if you receive a pool toggle alert.
 Each alert includes the state the pool was toggled to, the time it occurred, and which user made the change.

+* **Security alerts** include WAF alerts and Advanced WAF alerts.
+    * **WAF alerts** look for spikes across all services that generate log entries in firewall events.
+The mean time to detection is two hours.
+    * **Advanced WAF alerts**.
+You can select the services to monitor, and each selected service is monitored separately.
+The mean time to detection is five minutes.

-## Creating an email notification using the API
+## Creating an email alert using the API
 {: #create-email-notification}
 {: api}

-To create an email notification, take the following steps:
+To create an email alert, take the following steps:

 1. Log in to your {{site.data.keyword.cloud_notm}} account.
 2. Get a token.
 3. Using that token, run one of the following commands:

-### DDos attack layer 7 command
+### DDoS attack layer 7 command
 {: #ddos-attack-alert-cmd}

 ```sh